PHA-SYSOPS/Ansible-Stage1/README.md

 script as many times as you want.
 This will not affect the installation, unless you have customized it.

 Requirements:
+- Must be run from a MAAS region system (check farm layout guide!)
+- Must have an accessable APT mirror and Docker registry, with required contents (check farm layout guide!)
-- Ubuntu 18.05 LTS installation
+- Ubuntu 18.05 LTS installation on target
 - Networking configured with an reachable IP
 - Enabled SSH for remote access
 - Internet access must be available
 - A user (non-Root) with full sudo permissions
 - Hardware that supports SGX, this script does NOT support software mode
 - Each CPU core must be met with 2GB of system memory (if 4 CPU then 8 GB of RAM is needed)

-inside vars/main.yml
-- select a driver (legacy or dcap)
-- select a run method (docker or systemd)

 Running remotely: